 Our RAID data recovery experts use custom methods to emulate the RAID controller, so we will be able to access the RAID drives to recover data even if the problem is controller failure.

-VM on a RAID 5 Array Failure
+VM RAID 5 Recovery

 The virtual disks are connected to the virtual guest OS by emulation of the connection via the corresponding controller, IDE, SATA (AHCI), SCSI, and SAS.